 essential purchase.
 Even if you don't visit the winery, you should try a

-bottle of this ZD Chardonnay if you are at all fond of Chards.
+bottle of this ZD Chardonnay if you are at all fond of Chardonnays.

 ZD Winery offers a choice of two tastings.
 Their

-Current Wines are $10 and include a Chardonnay, Pinot Noir and Cabernet Sauvignon.
+Current Wines are $10 for a tasting and include a Chardonnay, Pinot Noir and Cabernet Sauvignon.
 The

-Reserve Wines are $15 and include the reserves of the same three varietals.
+Reserve Wines are $15 for a tasting and include the reserve releases of the same three varietals.

 ZD Winery is mostly known for its regular release